MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01a-Azure_VM_Linux_Clustering.md

    exit
    ```

-1. To verify that the configuration was successful, in the Cloud Shell pane, in the SSH session to az12001a-vm1, establish an SSH session as **root** from az12001a-vm1 to az12001a-vm0 by running:
+1. To verify that the configuration was successful, in the Bastion session to **az12001a-vm1**, establish an SSH session as **root** from az12001a-vm1 to az12001a-vm0 by running:

    ```cli
    ssh root@az12001a-vm0